SaurabhMulay999/TriggerScenarios/README.md

 Record is read Only in after Event, while can only be updatable in Before events.(Current Record that triggers the trigger)

+In before event triggers, don't do any DML operation...before context is when record ain't exist and will be commting to database, in meantime before triggers update there instances and auto get commited to db's. so no need to do dml in before triggers.

 Note: This repo contains kind of sudo codes...Though every company for the SF interviews are asking